Mykyta-G/Workspace-Buddy/README.md

 ## 📥 **Easy Installation**

 ### 🎯 **Quick Install (Recommended)**
-1. **Download the DMG**: Get the latest release DMG file from our releases page
+1. **Download the DMG**: Get the `MacPresetHandler-Clean-v1.0.dmg` file (included in this repository)
 2. **Double-click the DMG**: Mount the disk image
 3. **Drag to Applications**: Drag MacPresetHandler to your Applications folder
 4. **Launch the app**: Find it in your Applications folder and launch
 5. **Access from menu bar**: Look for the list icon in your top menu bar

+**✨ No Security Warnings**: This DMG contains the app with all security attributes already cleaned!

 ### 🔧 **Manual Build (For Developers)**
 If you prefer to build from source: